“If there is to be a future, it will wear a crown of feminine design.” Sri Aurobindo

 “In the radiant light of the sea that she is, everything is connected to everything else, as through a luminous circulatory system, a limitless web of light.
 Moreover, the Shekinah is deeply devoted to what she has brought into being, as a mother is devoted to the well-being of her child.
 The Kabbalah describes the feminine aspect of the godhead, as Mother, daughter, sister, bride, giving woman what she has lacked the last 2500 years in Judeo-Christian culture; the image of the divine feminine in the godhead, that is reflected into the human level itself…”

-Secondly, we need dig deeply into history and to learn from our mistakes of our past.
+Secondly, we need dig deeply into history and to learn from our mistakes of our past, and make forgiveness with it.
 We need to look a the social constructions, demarcations that separates men from women, and puts them in societal roles which make them incomplete people.

 Research on gender strongly suggests that many of the differences between men and women that we take for granted, are something we are taught rather than something we are born with.